-In part 3 of this article series, Bill Reeb continues to summarize selected results of the Private Companies Practice Session (PCPS) and Succession Institute (SI) 2016 Succession Planning Survey.
+This article is part 4 of the series summarizing selected results of the Private Companies Practice Session (PCPS) and Succession Institute (SI) 2016 Succession Planning Survey.

-This is the fourth such survey conducted since 2004.
-In part 1 of this article series, Reeb covered results for solo practitioners and sole proprietors.
-Part 2 included a discussion of demographics, succession plan status, ownership retirement projections and firm infrastructure.
+In part 1 of the series, Bill Reeb, CPA-Austin, covered results for solo practitioners and sole proprietors, while part 2 included a discussion of demographics, succession plan status, ownership retirement projections and firm infrastructure.

-He picks up in this article, part 3, sharing tables and commentary summarizing the results and conclusions starting with mandatory retirement and continuing through the original valuation of the retirement benefit.
+In part 3, he shared tables and commentary summarizing the results and conclusions starting with mandatory retirement and continuing through the original valuation of the retirement benefit.